How To Make DIY Lip Balm At Home – 7 Tried & Tested Recipes

 I also love to hear about your successes, if you find an amazing substitution we haven’t mentioned, do let us know.
 I always enjoy reading your comments.

-Angela Wills is an author, founder, and the driving force behind Savvy Homemade.
-With over fifteen years of experience, she brings a wealth of knowledge and dedication to every post she writes.
-She is fearlessly dedicated to creating tried and tested beauty recipes, skincare formulations, soap recipes, and many other DIY crafts that will work for everyone.
-Angela has a Diploma in Skincare Formulation, is a proud member of the Handcrafted Soap & Cosmetic Guild, and infuses each DIY product with her passion and expertise.
+Angela is the founder and driving force behind Savvy Homemade.
+With over fifteen years experience in DIY home crafts, and a Diploma in skincare formulation, Angela brings a wealth of knowledge and dedication to every post she writes.
+She is fearlessly dedicated to creating tried, tested recipes & products that will work for everyone, and she infuses each DIY product with her passion and expertise.

-Discussion (2 Comments)
+Discussion (4 Comments)

 1. Hi Angela, thanks for sharing this recipe.
 Can you provide some information on how it feels – is it sticky, tacky, glossy, creamy?